MicrosoftDocs/bi-shared-docs/docs/analysis-services/tmdl/tmdl-overview.md

 ### Object references

-Its possible to reference another TMDL object using the **ref** keyword followed by the object type and name.
+You can reference another TMDL object using the **ref** keyword followed by the object type and name.

 For example, if you serialize a Column object using the string serialization API, the outcome will be: